 - Understands, summarizes, and tracks the progress of the main idea of a text, using evidence from the text.

-- Analyzes how elements such as specific dialogue, events, or word usage impact the characters and the decisions they make and other events and actions in the text.
+- Analyzes how elements such as specific dialogue, events, or word usage impact the characters, the decisions they make, and other events and actions in the text.